gomesfelipe/Bonegarden/Assets/_EXTERNAL/ProceduralLightning/Readme.txt

 	- DemoScene2D - shows sort layers and sprites
 	- DemoScene2DXZ - shows orthographic mode using the XZ plane
 	- DemoSceneConfigurePrafab - easily setup a lightning bolt prefab in the designer view
+	- DemoSceneConfigurePrafabHDR - easily setup a lightning bolt prefab in the designer view for HDR
 	- DemoSceneConfigureScript - configure the lightning for use in scripting
+	- DemoSceneCustomTransform - shows how to rotate, scale and translate the lightning to track a start and end target for the lifetime of the bolt.
 	- DemoSceneLight - Shows how to setup the lightning to use lights
 	- DemoSceneLightningField - Shows the lightning field prefab in action
 	- DemoSceneLightsabre - Shows a lightsabre in action using the lightning for a blade